 - Status: Expected launch in April 2017.
 But you can browse it now.

 - Description: A web-based survey that any professor, dean, or administrator can use to measure the degree to which students feel free to speak up in class, versus feeling that they are “walking on eggshells” and must keep quiet to avoid being punished for their questions or ideas.
-The FSI is the first survey that measures which kinds of people have which kinds of fears when talking about which specific topics.
-The FSI can help educators figure out exactly where the problems are, and what they must do to achieve the kind of open intellectual environment that nearly all say they want.
+The CES is the first survey that measures which kinds of people have which kinds of fears when talking about which specific topics.
+The CES can help educators figure out exactly where the problems are, and what they must do to achieve the kind of open intellectual environment that nearly all say they want.
 The tool is also being evaluated for use in businesses that want to foster a “speak up” culture.

 - Audience: Educators and administrators, in high school as well as college.